 There is an ongoing risk of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information on terrorism.

 Money and valuables

-Be careful when using ATMs as there have been unauthorised withdrawals after using electronic banking facilities in Moldova.
-Where possible use ATMs in controlled areas, such as within banks, shops and shopping centres.
+Be careful when using ATMs as there have been cases of unauthorised withdrawals after using electronic banking facilities in Moldova.
+Where possible, use ATMs in controlled areas, such as within banks, shops and shopping centres.
 Keep your credit card in sight at all times when making purchases.